-Unemployment is conceivably affected by a very large number of factors such as labor supply, productivity, foreign demand, fiscal policy, international competitiveness, oil price shocks, etc. In order to analyze the effects of monetary policy, these other variables have to be taken into account as well.
+Unemployment is conceivably affected by a very large number of factors including foreign demand, fiscal policy, international competitiveness, productivity shocks and oil price shocks.
+In order to analyze the effects of monetary policy, these other variables have to be taken into account as well.
 However, a structural VAR model quickly becomes cumbersome as the number of included variables increases.
 The number of parameters to be estimated increases with the number of lags times the number of endogenous variables, while the length of available time series restricts the possible number of observations.
 Furthermore, the number of theoretically sensible identifying assumptions to separate the different structural shocks also increases with n(n-r)/2, where n is the number of endogenous variables and r is the number of cointegrating relations (possibly zero).
 We have to choose a reasonably small set of variables that still covers as much as possible of the movements in unemployment that are unrelated to monetary policy.
-Unemployment itself and a measure of monetary policy are self-evident, as is foreign demand for a small open economy like Sweden.
+Unemployment itself and a measure of monetary policy have to be included, as does foreign demand in case of a small open economy like Sweden.
 Any foreign variables can be assumed to be exogenous, which facilitates identification and saves degrees of freedom.
 Based on results from the previous studies discussed above, domestic demand, productivity, and fiscal policy are also major sources of movements in unemployment.
-This yields six variables, three of which will be modeled as exogenous.
+We therefore include the Swedish output gap to capture domestic demand shocks, a measure of productivity shocks, and a measure of fiscal policy shocks.
+The latter two variables will be discussed in detail below.
+The VAR model hence includes six variables, three of which will be modeled as exogenous (productivity, fiscal policy and foreign demand).